Snyder005/NIRCA-Database/README.md

 ## Speed Ratings

 Besides just storing results for runners in the database, I also store a "Speed Rating".
 This is the method which I use to rank runners based off of Cross-Country results.
 The secret process of Speed Rating generation is done by me between the 'Format Results' step and the 'Add Results' step.
 The original Speed Ratings were developed in NY by Bill Meylan, an avid follower of cross country.
 I developed my own modified version for extension to collegiate race distances.
 Explanation is kind of lengthy ([a brief overview can be found here](http://www.tullyrunners.com/Data/Articles/refrunner.htm)) but suffice to say it is about 50% science, 50% art.
-When looking at the Speed Ratings one only needs to now that a difference of 1 corresponds to a difference of 5 (3.75) seconds in a race for men (women), and the higher the rating, the better.
+When looking at the Speed Ratings one only needs to know that a difference of 1 corresponds to a difference of 5 (3.75) seconds in a race for men (women), and the higher the rating, the better.

 ## Dependencies